patrickallanfaustino/tutorials-workstation/rocm-acpp-gromacs-en.md

 -DCMAKE_PREFIX_PATH="$HOME/Downloads/libtorch"
 ```

-Note that I created a folder called `gromacs` for the compiled files and specified it with `-DCMAKE_INSTALL_PREFIX`, as this facilitates future updates of Gromacs.
+Note that I created a folder called `gromacs-acpp-torch_cpu` for the compiled files and specified it with `-DCMAKE_INSTALL_PREFIX`, as this facilitates future updates of Gromacs.

 >[!NOTE]
 >